-- ✓ Saudi Arabia spends the most at US\$87 billion.
-This is double what it spent in 2006. - ✓ The next biggest spender is Iraq: US\$13 billion.
+There is not enough reliable data to report on the Middle East as a whole.
+Most of the information is estimated.
+Saudi Arabia spends the most at US\$87 billion which is double what it spent in 2006.
+The next biggest spender is Iraq: US\$13 billion.
 This is an increase of 536% since 2006.
-They had to build their military and are now fighting the Islamic State. - ✓ Iran spent US\$10 billion in 2015 and may increase how much they spend in the future.
+This is understandable since they had to build their military after the US-led invasion and is now fighting the Islamic State.
+Iran spent US\$10 billion in 2015 and may increase how much they spend in the future.